Is All Cheese Created Equal?

 Another problematic dairy component is casein, a type of protein that makes up the bulk of the dairy proteins (along with whey).
 Casein is a “slow burning” protein, making it popular among body builders who place a premium on maximum absorption, but casein is also an allergen for a small segment of the population.
 Casein allergy is more insidious than lactose intolerance, because it can result in tearing of the gut lining (akin to celiac disease), skin rashes, breathing problems, and hives.
 Though it’s fairly rare, people who are allergic to casein might want to avoid cheese: when cheese is made, most of the whey protein is removed (hence, curds and whey) while most of the casein protein is retained.

 So depending on your sensitivities, cheese could either be incredibly agreeable or horribly antagonistic.
 It exists in Primal limbo along with raw dairy, a sort of gray area.
 On the one hand, cheese has admirable levels of fat, protein, and flavor, but on the other, it has the lactose and casein issues (as well as another, which I’ll get to later).
 As such, I can’t give you a definitive answer as to whether or not you should eat cheese.
 Personally, I enjoy a bit of aged cheese on occasion paired with fruit or wine, or in an omelet.
 It’s not a staple of my diet (don’t pull a George Costanza and eat a block of cheese like an apple), but it can definitely add texture, flavor, and aroma to a dish as a sensible vice.
-If you’re so inclined, there’s no reason cheese couldn’t be a harmless part of a healthy Primal diet.
+If you’re so inclined, there’s no reason cheese couldn’t be a harmless part of a healthy Primal eating plan.

 But what kind should you be eating?